Christy Moore

 Christopher Andrew "Christy" Moore (born 7 May 1945) is an Irish folk singer, songwriter and guitarist.
 He was one of the founding members of the bands Planxty and Moving Hearts and has had significant success as a solo artist.
 His first album, Paddy on the Road, was recorded with Dominic Behan in 1969.
 Moore is best known for his political and social commentary and left-wing, Irish republican views.
 In 2007, he was named as Ireland's greatest living musician in RTÉ's People of the Year Awards.
+Moore is most known for his unique style, including driving rhythms on six-string acoustic guitar and bodhrán as well as slower ballads.

-Early life
+Early life and family

+Moore was born 7 May 1945 in Newbridge, County Kildare, Ireland, son of Andy Moore (1915-1956) and Nancy (nee Power).
+His mother was a Fine Gael election candidate and his brother is fellow singer-songwriter Luka Bloom (née Barry Moore) His nephew is Conor Byrne, a traditional flautist and tin whistle player and Moore appeared on Byrne's Wind Dancer album.

+In 1949 he started schooling at the Holy Family Sisters infant school in Newbridge, continuing on to the Patrician Brothers primary school in 1953.
+Starting in 1958 he attended the fee-paying Dominican-run Newbridge College where he sang in the school choir and performed in opera.
+In 1962, aged 17 he watched Tommy Makem and The Clancy Brothers perform at the Olympia Theatre, Dublin which is credited as his first major influence in Irish music performance.

-Moore was born in Newbridge, County Kildare, Ireland, son of Andy Moore and Nancy (nee Power).
-He attended Newbridge College.
-His mother was a Fine Gael election candidate.
-Moore originally worked as a bank employee.
-He wanted to express himself using traditional music, and during a bank strike in 1966, which lasted twelve weeks, he went to England, as many striking officials did, but did not return when the strike was settled.
-"I had a wild and wonderful time in England, with no bank manager looking over my shoulder," he said.
-Doing general labouring work, he frequented folk clubs and Irish music pubs where he met Seamus Ennis, Margaret Barry, Luke Kelly, Martin Byrnes and many other traditional musicians.
+In 1963, Moore moved to Clonmel, County Tipperary, where he worked at the National Bank branch there.
+During a bank strike which lasted twelve weeks he travelled to England doing general labouring work, but did not return when the strike was settled after having had a "wonderful time in England, with no bank manager looking over [his] shoulder".

+Whilst in England he frequented folk clubs and Irish music pubs where he met Seamus Ennis, Margaret Barry, Luke Kelly, Martin Byrnes and many other traditional musicians.
 When Irish singing trio The Grehan Sisters, with whom Moore was previously acquainted, moved to the north of England from Dublin in 1967, they helped Moore by giving him contacts and support slots on their concerts.

+In 1966 knowing music was his direction in life he decided to go professional and by 1967 he was renting a room in the Rusholme area of Manchester.
+At first his success was hit and miss, turning up to gigs and asking if they needed an opener, which eventually lead to steadier work.
+Whilst queueing for a Hamish Imlach gig at Manchester Sports Guild, noticing his guitar case, which was an uncommon sight in those days, Imlach approached him and struck up a conversation, inviting him into the venue as his guest, leading to a long-time friendship.
+Whilst touring together for many years after, the pair were heavy drinkers and users of cannabis, Imlach smoking it but Moore only chewing it.